maladon/docs/tutorials/hvac-tutorial/beaglebone.md

    ![image alt text](../assets/new_device_popup.png)

 5. Add a device with a Name and Identity.
 The Name can be any string to help remember which device it is.
-The Identity should either be the MAC address of your BBG.
+The Identity should be the MAC address of your BBG.

 ## Enable Serial Number which is the MAC Address of the Device